coreos/console-login-helper-messages/reviewers.md

 Please see the following steps as ways to verify the `console-login-helper-messages` functionality is working.

+To see the full instructions available to the user, please see the [manual](manual.md).

 ## Testing

 After installing the `console-login-helper-messages-*` rpms, the items on the following